withastro/docs/src/pages/en/tutorial/stackblitz.md

 ### 2. Developing your site: Stackblitz

 1. Sign in to [StackBlitz](https://stackblitz.com) using your GitHub credentials.
 This site will provide you with two different software tools that you will need to build your site:
- - a **code editor** (an alternative to locally-installed software like VSCode) where you will edit your files.
+ - a **code editor** (an alternative to locally-installed software like VS Code) where you will edit your files.
  - a **terminal pane** for running server commands.